The Supervision App Becomes the Pocket Probation Officer

 Third, technical failure should not automatically become violation evidence.
 Dead batteries, app crashes, poor connectivity, inaccessible interfaces, biometric mismatch, device incompatibility, and affordability problems need documented review before they become sanctions.

-Fourth, participants need plain-language receipts.
-A person should be able to see what check-ins were recorded, what location points were captured, what alerts were generated, what data was shared, and how to contest an error.
+Fourth, participants need plain-language receipts and contestability.
+A person should be able to see what check-ins were requested, what check-ins were recorded, what location points were captured, what alerts were generated, what data was shared, and how to contest an error before the event becomes sanction evidence.

 Fifth, vendors should be auditable.
-Contracts should cover data retention, security, third-party SDKs, model or biometric performance, breach notice, algorithmic changes, accessibility, support response, deletion, and public-record access where lawful.
+Contracts should cover data retention, security, third-party SDKs, biometric performance, breach notice, algorithmic or matching changes, accessibility, support response, deletion, and public-record access where lawful.
+Procurement terms should not let a vendor hide the evidence trail needed by courts, defense counsel, public defenders, participants, auditors, or journalists.

 Sixth, fees should not be a hidden sentence.
 If monitoring is court-ordered, the cost structure should be visible to the court, the participant, defense counsel, and the public.
 Inability to pay should not convert an alternative to jail into a debt trap.